-- (ii) A medical certificate is required for each personal leave absence for personal illness or injury after the employee has taken an aggregate of five working days without a medical certificate in any personal leave year. - (k) Calculation of Personal Leave Year - (i) A personal leave year for the purpose of this clause means 12 months of continuous paid employment from the commencement of employment including periods of paid leave. - (ii) For any period of leave without pay, excluding personal leave without pay, taken by an employee of more than 20 working days in aggregate in any personal leave year the whole of that period is not to count as service for the purpose of calculating the personal leave accrual date. - (I) Verification of Illness
+- (d) direct an employee to undergo a medical examination by a registered health practitioner selected and paid for by the employer, at any reasonable time and place and with reasonable notice, for an assessment of the basis for the employee's application for leave. - (iv) If the employee is aggrieved at the decision taken by the employer in subclause (iii) they may raise a grievance through the Part XI (3) - Grievance and Dispute Settling Procedures. - (k) Calculation of Personal Leave Year - A personal leave year for the purpose of this clause means 12 months of continuous paid employment from the commencement of employment including periods of paid leave. - (ii) For any period of leave without pay, excluding personal leave without pay, taken by an employee of more than 20 working days in aggregate in any personal leave year the whole of that period is not to count as service for the purpose of calculating the personal leave accrual date. - (I) Unpaid Personal Leave